matthew-brett/czi-nibabel/work_plan.md

 Because Nibabel is a workbench, we will extend its support to ensure the compatibility between transforms calculated with AFNI, FreeSurfer, FSL, ITK/ANTs, NiftyReg, and SPM.
-We have developed the NiTransforms project as a subproject of Nibabel, with the following roadmap:
+We have developed the NiTransforms project as a standalone extension of Nibabel to facilitate the development of the following roadmap:

   * Complete the test-driven development of read/write operations from/to all the above software into internal data structures: